jordanxlau/sign-language-detection/README.md

 Essentially: raw hand data -> mediapipe -> my model -> live gesture prediction

 ## Running the Code
-You can the pre-trained model out on your own webcam by executing:
+You can try the pre-trained model out on your own webcam by executing:
 `python predict.py`

 ![](example.png)